- Early Spring conditions and weather outlook…

 The above graphs show Corn Yield by Seeding Rate and Corn Yield by Week Planted for Nebraska using Granular Insights data from Pioneer Hi-bred.
 The data shows what we have seeing in our geographic area as well.

-See link below for more planting information, tips, and resources from Pioneer: 2025 Pioneer Planting Guide and Resources
+See link for more planting information, tips, and resources from Pioneer….lots of good information here: 2026 Pioneer Central Region Planting Guide and Resources

 PLANT FIRST RECOMMENDATIONS